rohdelab/rcdt_ns_classifier/README.md

-# Radon cumulative transform subspace models for image classification
+# Radon cumulative distribution transform subspace models for image classification

-This repo contains the code for reproducing the resulst in the paper "Radon cumulative distribution transform subspace models for image classification".
+This repo contains the Python language code for reproducing the results in the paper titled "Radon cumulative distribution transform subspace models for image classification".

 ## Dependencies

-See requirements.txt.
+See "requirements.txt".

 ## Usage

 First setup the datasets: download all the data from this link, and put them in the `data` folder.

-1. Reproduce the results of the proposed method:
+1. Reproduce the results of the classification method:
     - Use `python train_nsws.py --dataset DATASET` to reproduce results of the proposed method.

+2. Reproduce the results of neural network models: `python train_nn.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.

+3. Use `train_nn_gflops.py` and `train_nsws_gflops.py` to reproduce the FLOPs counting results for neural network models and the proposed model.

-    - Ablation study:
+4. Ablation study:
     - Use `python train_nsws.py --dataset DATASET --classifier mlp` to reproduce the result of RCDT + MLP classification.
     - Use `python train_nsws.py --dataset DATASET --use_image_feature` to reproduce the result of image feature + subspace classification.

-2. Reproduce the results of neural network models: `python train_nn.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.

-3. Use `train_nn_gflops.py` and `train_nsws_gflops.py` to reproduce the FLOPs counting results for neural network models and the proposed model.